 I recently had a conversation with a colleague about the role attitude can play in either enabling or derailing a community branding effort.
 We talked about how attitude is key for high performance teams to exceed objectives and how difficult it can be to lead a place (or destination) branding effort when community leadership has a “glass half-empty” outlook.

 We have all probably been involved in conversations where either private sector leaders or elected political officials focus on what is wrong with our community or bemoan the difficulty of creating an effective place brand to attract capital.
 When leadership isn’t excited, it can be emotionally draining and is certainly a de-motivating for any team trying to position their community for capital attraction.
 We’ve probably also all been involved in hosting a site visit where a bad impression is created because people in the community speak negatively about it to executive thinking about making a capital investment.
+When you opt for a shared hosting plan, it is important to remember that the other sites that are hosted on the server can affect the performance of your own site.
+Because the sever is shared, the servers hosting resources are also shared.
+This means that your use of the shared hosting resources can have an impact on the other sites that are hosted on that server, and the resource usage of those sites can affect your site as well.
+If you are using a shared hosting plan, you will need to keep an eye out for changes in the performance of your site.
+A quality website monitoring service can alert you if there are changes to your site’s performance due to a lack of available resources on your server.

 My colleague (who is an economic development professional) told me about an experience he had.
 An old friend of his came to visit for a long weekend.
 On his flight back home he happened to strike up a casual conversation with the passenger sitting next to him.
 This person had nothing good to say about the community and in the course of a 10-minute discussion on everything that was wrong.
 The stranger’s attitude was definitely “glass half empty”.
 Upon arrival safely home my colleague’s friend called him, shared the discussion and empathized with the comment “You really have your work cut out for you.”
 This random passenger’s attitude had created a lasting negative image about the community.